If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 With the advent of online jazz guitar websites, on top of books and DVDs, it seems like you need many lifetimes to learn how to play jazz.

 Yes, there’s a wealth of information out there, and it can be overwhelming.

 But you don’t have to learn everything, especially all at once.

-“There is no rush to learn Jazz guitar.”
+“There’s no rush to learn jazz guitar.”